Great-gramps was a 'pumkin'

 By Anthony Buccino

-My uncle was listed as Frank Pumking Cocozza,
+My uncle was listed as Frank Pumking Cocozza, and on these same official papers, my great-grandfather was Frank Pumking Cocozza.

 In the Florida room of Uncle Bim's home in Florida, I finally asked him how he came to be called "Bim."
 After all, my research had shown that his real name was Donato which he had Americanized to Daniel.
 But everybody called him "Uncle Bim" for 80 years.
 Why?